-Bulgaria: TPP Maritsa East 2 only provider of cold reserves4.
-August 2020. / SEE Energy News
+Bulgaria: TPP Maritsa East 2 only provider of cold reserves, SEE Energy News

 For this year cold reserve services will be provided only by state-owned coal-fired thermal power plant Maritsa East 2, said Temenuzhka Petkova Bulgarian Minister of Energy.

 This is a response to allegations that the Government is favoring TPP Varna, which is owned by Ahmed Dogan, founder and honorary chairman of political party DPS.
 TPP Varna provided the majority of cold reserve services in the past few years and it was paid by electricity transmission system operator ESO about 15 million euros per year.
 Because the plant was used only for this purpose it was never operational.
 During the cold wave in early 2019, TPP Varna failed to provide cold reserve services because it was unable to start production and it was subsequently fined by ESO with around 1 million euros.

 The current contract for cold reserve services in the amount of 650 MW is valid until 31 July, after which a new tender for 2020/2021 should be launched.
 However, the Government aims to adopt emergency amendments to the Energy Act that will automatically award this contract to TPP Maritsa East 2 before that date.

 This is just a temporary measure because Bulgarian electricity market should be fully liberalized as of July 2021.